Luos-io/Documentation/src/pages/luos-technology/node/topology.md

 ## Routing Table

 The routing table is a feature of Luos allowing every <span class="cust_tooltip">[node](./node.md)<span class="cust_tooltiptext">{{ node_def }}</span></span> to own a "map" (or topology) of the entire network of your device.
-This map allows nodes to know their physical position, and their different functionalities, as well as to search and interact with the other nodes easily.<br/>
+This map allows nodes to know their physical position, and their different functionalities, as well as to search and interact with the other nodes easily.<br/> The routing table is constructed and shared among all the nodes, after a process that is called [Detection](../services/routing_table.md).

-## Detection
-The routing table is automatically generated when a network detection is initiated by a node.
-It is then shared with other services at the end of the detection.
-A detection can be initiated by any service, but driver services should not be able to run it; this kind of features should be only used with app services by including routingTable.h and using this routing table API.

-A non-detected node (not in the routing table) has a specific ID of `0`.
-At the beginning of the detection, Luos erases each node's ID in the network, so all of them will have the ID `0` during this operation.

-Then, when the detection is launched by a specific node, IDs are added sequentially to the different nodes, depending on their position from the detector that started the detection process.
-The ID attribution begins first to the PTPA port, then PTPB, etc.
-When each node in the network has an attributed ID, the detection algorithm proceeds to the creation of the routing table and shares it with all the nodes.

-> **Warning:** Pay attention to the fact that during a detection, a node can change ID depending on the node ID that initialized the detection process.
-Do not consider your ID as fixed.
-Also, be aware that the nodes remove their auto-update configuration during the detection, to prevent any ID movement.

 ## Modes
 As explained in this [page](../basics/basics.md), <span class="cust_tooltip">nodes<span class="cust_tooltiptext">{{ node_def }}</span></span> can host multiple services.
 To get the topology of your device, the routing table references physical connections between your nodes and lists all the services in each one of them.